smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 1. Add the key `UIFileSharingEnabled` to your `info.plist`.
 Set the value to `YES`.
 1. Connect the device to a computer that has iTunes installed.
 1. Open iTunes, click on the icon for the device, then click on "File Sharing" > "Your App Name".
 1. You should see a folder called "smartdevicelink".
-Select the file and click "Save".
+Select the folder and click "Save".
 When you open the folder on your computer, you will see the log files for each session (default maxes out at 3).

 ##### File Logging and Production Releases
 1. You should remove the file sharing enabled info.plist key before submitting your app to Apple.